rootstrap/blog/content/Hello yaaf - Juan Manuel Ramallo.md

-## "yaaf world, world yaaf"
+## Yet another active form

-Introducing yaaf, a gem to ease the usage of the form object pattern in rails apps.
+Introducing [yaaf](https://github.com/rootstrap/yaaf), a gem to ease the usage of the form object pattern in rails apps.

 ### ~The~ My pain points